top of page

 Below: A large Log using the old Collins 237B-3 RLP design, now LPH 1C or US Products LP-1005AA

-View of the big 195 ft by 10 ft wide rotating tower with very large 40 meter beams, General Steven Walz 1200 acre world largest antenna site and test range, k0uo ham radio station k0uo,
+View of the big 195 ft by 10 ft wide rotating tower with very large 40 meter beams, General Steven Walz 1200 acre at the world largest antenna site and test range, k0uo ham radio station k0uo,

 miles of antennas for ham radio